senzing-garage/docker-compose-demo/resources/postgresql-kafka-multi-node/README.md

 read from the Kafka Topic and send to the Senzing engine.

 1. To create the set of stream-loaders,follow steps in [loader](loader/)

+### Deploying Senzing API Server

+The Senzing Model can be queried via a RESTful HTTP API delivered by the Senzing API Server.

+1. To create the set of senzing-api-server,follow steps in [api](api/)